finos/datahub/README.md

 - **Real data** does play a part in synthetic data generation - depending on how realistic you want the output

-### Why do we need Synthetic data generation tools?

-- A lack of useful test data hampers the development of new systems.
-Cloning production data (if it exists) creates significant risks requiring continued management and oversight.

-- Sharing data with potential partners is problematic and data redaction is not always the ideal solution

-– Anonymization is an expensive involved process which often removes any useful insight or value from the dataset.

-- Big Data platforms need to be seeded

 ## License

 Copyright 2020 Citigroup